edenb-dev/Ez-Timers/README.md

 ### Stoping the timer

-Execute the 'Stop' function on your Repeated_Timer object.
+To stop the timer, execute the 'Stop' function on your Repeated_Timer object.

+**Execute 'Stop' will not stop the function midway.<br>
+**The funciton will still run till it finishes, but will not re-excute further.

 ```
 My_Timer.Stop()